OpenNebula/vOneCloud-docs/docs/source/release_notes/system_requirements.rst

    - Select the ESX host, Configuration tab and select Security Profile in the Software category.
    - In the Firewall section, select the Properties.
 Enable GDB Server, then click OK.

+   Make sure that the ESX hosts are reachable from vOneCloud.

 vOneCloud ships with a default of 2 CPUs and 2 GB of RAM, and as such it has been certified for infrastructures of the following dimensions:

 - Up to 4 vCenters